Cost to Operate Christmas Lights

 The short answer is yes.
 Because of the significantly reduced power costs and the additional longevity of LED vs. incandescent or for that matter even CFL light bulbs, the additional upfront cost of LED bulbs eventually pays for itself and will actually save you money in the long run.
 How long it takes to recoup the higher upfront costs depends on how many hours a day the light stays on and the cost of electricity in your area.

 A few years ago, I purchased a fairly large home with a lot of recessed lights, chandeliers and wall sconce lighting fixtures.
 One of my first orders of business was to replace all the lights in the house with LED bulbs.
 It was an expensive trip to the hardware store, however the savings more than justified the purchase in short time.

 Christmas Lights Cost to Operate – Side By Side Comparison

 Decorative Christmas lights are typically either Incandescent or LED.
 I’ve never seen or heard of a CFL Christmas light so we’ll stop talking about them now!

 Now that we know what type of bulb is what, let’s look at the cost to operate the two different types of lightbulbs found in ordinary Christmas light strings, incandescent and LED.
 For the purposes of this demonstration I’m going to use one (1) string of one-hundred (100) bulbs, the most common size.

-In this scenario, I’m using an assumption that the cost of electricity is $0.10 per kilo-watt hour.
-Your cost may be higher or lower per kWh), and that the lights are on for 6-hours per night.
+In this scenario, I’m using an assumption that the cost of electricity is $0.10 per kilowatt hour (your cost may be higher or lower per kWh).
+Also for this comparison we’re using the assumption that the lights are on for 6-hours per night.